-6.2 Basic Security Administration Tasks
+5.2 Basic Security Administration Tasks

-Table 6-1 lists some basic security tasks and the tool(s) used to execute them.
-Recall that the tool chosen to configure and manage application security depends on the type of the application: for JavaEE applications, which use just container-managed security, use the Oracle WebLogic Administration Console; for Oracle ADF applications, which use fine-grained authorization, use Fusion Middleware Control.
+Table 5-1 lists some basic security tasks and the tools used to execute them.
+Recall that the tool chosen to configure and manage application security depends on the type of the application: for JavaEE applications, which use just container-managed security, use the Oracle WebLogic Administration Console; for Oracle ADF applications, which use OPSS authorization, use Fusion Middleware Control and Oracle Authorization Policy Manager.

 Manual settings without the aid of the tools listed below are not recommended.
-For information about using the Oracle WebLogic Administration Console to perform the tasks marked with an X, see list of links following the table.
+For information about using the Oracle WebLogic Administration Console, see list of links following the table below.
+For details about Oracle Authorization Policy Manager, see Oracle Authorization Policy Manager Administrator's Guide.

-Table 6-1 Basic Administrative Security Tasks
+Table 5-1 Basic Administrative Security Tasks and Tools